smf-steve/parse_options/MUSING.md

   1. Interpretation issue associated with require values
      - If the next command-line parameter begins with an "-"
        1. so what -- use it, it is required
-       1. don't use it -- throw an error
+       1. don't use it -- throw an error,      because it is the next option
-       1. don't use it -- use a default value
+       1. don't use it -- use a default value, because it is the next option
           - this last option implies you should use an optional value
-     - getopts does:
+     - getopts does: uses it, because it is required
-     - getopt does:
+     - getopt does:  uses it, because it is required
+     - my view: it looks like an option, so treat it like an option
+       * this implies that values can't start with a -,
+       * escape the value to ensure things are '\-45' correct

+  1. Interpretation issue associated with optional values
+     - If the next command-line parameter begins with an "-"
+       1. so what -- it is there use it --- very bad choice
+       1. don't use it -- use a default value, because it is the next option
+     - getopts does not support this
+     - getopt does NOT use it, is inserts a default value
+       * optional values must be directly connected to the option ("f::")
+         - -ffile  : valid
+         - -f file : invalid

   1. Interpretation issues associated with optional values